 - 2. The prescribed fees have not been paid; - 3.
-The proposed use is not temporary; - 4.
-There is no water available from the proposed source of supply without exceeding the perennial yield or safe yield of that source; - 5.
-The groundwater that has not been committed for use from the proposed source of supply has been reserved pursuant to section 1 of this act; - 6.
+The proposed use is not temporary;

+- 4. There is no water available from the proposed source of supply without exceeding the perennial yield or safe yield of that source; - 5.
+The water from the proposed source of supply has been reserved pursuant to section I of this act; - 6.
 The proposed use conflicts with existing rights; or - [6.]
 7. The proposed use threatens to prove detrimental to the public interest. - Sec.
-5. The amendatory provisions of this act apply to any application for a permit to appropriate water that has been submitted to the State Engineer on or after March 1, 2019, but not approved before the effective date of this act. - Sec.
-6. This act becomes effective upon passage and approval.
+5. The amendatory provisions of this act apply to any application for a permit to appropriate water that has been submitted to the State Engineer but not approved before July 1, 2019. - Sec.
+6. This act becomes effective on July 1, 2019.